JTSTAM02/SQL-Heroes/src/pseudocode.md

     1. Connect to Database using provided video instructions: https://www.youtube.com/watch?v=m9UWGCnJqm0&list=PLueGNSATcrZvkyb1QVkOvh6CMq4GiU-HA&index=40
     2. View database
-    3. Define python functions for each letter of CRUD.
+    3. Define python functions for each letter of CRUD. (see User Stories and Python)
-    4. Write SQL queries for each SQL query
+    4. Write SQL queries for each SQL query (see Python and SQL Results)

 ## Python (Functional and Object-Oriented)
     -CRUD
         *Create:
-            def createHero():
+            def create_hero():
                 name = input("Enter your hero' name)
                 superpower = input("Enter your hero's superpower")
                 print("Your hero has been created")

         *Read:
-             def readTable():
+             def read_table():
                 query = """
                 SELECT * FROM Heroes;
                 """